actuday6418/bob-vim/README.md

 # bob-vim
-Vim plugin files for the bob language
+Vim plugin files for the bob language.
+Provides syntax highlighting and autocomplete.

 # Usage
 1. Create the directory ~/.vim/bundle and cd into it.